sarahbaker/www.bakertunes.com/pianomusic/evening.md

 As a parent now, I am still beset with conflicting emotions, but occasionally I am able to spend time and reflect as I play.

-This is an improvisation I did in an evening after I'd finished a busy day of working and parenting.
+This is a piano improvisation I did in an evening after I'd finished a busy day of working and parenting.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UrsaSYPmSb0" frameborder="0" allowfullscreen></iframe>